influxdata/docs-v2/content/enterprise_influxdb/v1.8/tools/grafana.md

     - **Organization**: Provide an arbitrary value
-    - **Token**: If [InfluxDB authentication is enabled](/influxdb/v1.8/administration/authentication_and_authorization/), provide your InfluxDB username and password using the following syntax:
+    - **Token**: If [InfluxDB authentication is enabled](/influxdb/v1.8/administration/authentication_and_authorization/), provide your InfluxDB Enterprise username and password using the following syntax:

       ```sh
       # Syntax